stuart-lane/Chapter2/README.md

-# Chapter3
+# Chapter 2

-Code for Chapter 3 of "Estimation and inference with weak instruments".
+Code for Chapter 2 of "Estimation and inference with weak instruments".